smcavoy1/Cyclistic-Case-Study/README.md

 # Analyze

-Find the total rides, ride percentage, and average ride length for members and casual riders.
+Let's start the analysis by finding total rides, ride percentage, and average ride length for members and casual riders.

 ```
 SELECT member_casual,